Reduce Ear Wax: The Do’s and Don’ts

 Recognizing Symptoms

-Awareness of earwax buildup symptoms ensures timely intervention:
+Awareness of earwax buildup symptoms ensures timely intervention.
+Your body sends clear signals when wax accumulation becomes problematic.

 • Earache, often a dull, continuous pain, signals possible blockage.